 Why must male hair loss on legs cause a furor?
 Leg hairs are non-functional, it can be hidden and there are those who even shave it, it is not supposed to be a big thing because it does not serve and important purpose.
 Then what’s the big deal about hair loss on legs?

 Hair loss is normal especially with aging but it can also indicate other things such as an underlying disease.
 It can be caused by any of the following factors: stress, adverse reactions to certain medicines, or just like what trigger male pattern baldness – genes and hormones.
+Hair loss, even if it just happens on the legs, must never be neglected because it can be an indicator of an underlying medical disorder that needs to be treated with haste.
+One can never assume too much or underestimate what it can mean.
+Thus, the best way to validate the causes and the possible indications of hair loss on legs is to see a doctor.

 One medical condition that can lead to massive hair loss on the legs, in the entire body and on the scalp is alopecia areata which is an autoimmune disease.
 It can also be a symptom of alopecia universalis or full body alopecia.
 If there is also patterned hair loss or baldness on the head or androgenic alopecia, then more likely this is can be regarded as akin to it or that it is genetically triggered and expressed in the hormones.
 Being genetic and hormonal in nature, this kind of hair loss cannot be stopped but can be slowed down or the miniaturized hairs be made thicker to appear denser.
 Hormonal imbalances can also cause hair loss and can be treated with hormone replacement therapy (HRT).
 It necessitates medical consultations to ascertain the real underlying medical cause.
 An early diagnosis is most helpful because hair loss due to genetic factors is irreversible.
 Getting early treatments promptly while there are still hairs can save the remaining hairs.